franciscoxavier04/pm-BIM/docs/system-admin-guide/authentication/openid-providers/README.md

    - **Choose** Choose the Option Google
    - Set a **Display Name**, this is the name of the login button shown to users.
    - On the next section, set **Client ID** and **Client Secret** (from step 2)
-   - Enable **Limit self registration** option if you want users that create accounts with this provider to bypass the configured limit for self-registration .
+   - Enable **Limit self registration** option if you want users that create accounts with this provider to bypass the configured limit for self-registration.

 ![Add a new OpenID Gogole provider in OpenProject administration](openproject_system-admin-guide_authentication_openid_provider_new_google.png)